 The Oxford Scientific Venue - The New Theatre, a new venue for the scientific programme, allows us to present in an ambiance not often found in congress centres.

 The Social Meetings & Accommodation - Our long-term & prestigious congress partner, The Worcester College, will once again host the 'Welcome and Congress Drinks Receptions' on it's lawns in the Marquee.
 There are also a limited number of rooms available.

 For the cultivation of the spirit of good fellowship and of unconventionality, the right of our youngest member to rank with his oldest colleague, and last, but assuredly not least, the frank, free and tolerant discussion of scientific matters brought before its gathering.

-The Annual Meeting takes place from the first Monday in July through to the following Wednesday at the Oxford Playhouse.
-Accommodation and social events are in Worcester College, Oxford.
+The Annual Meeting takes place from the first Monday in July 2016 through to the following Wednesday at The New Theatre, Oxford.
+Accommodation and social events from the Sunday afternoon preceeding the scientific programme are in Worcester College, Oxford.

-Individually the congress retains many traditions from its formation in 1909, including the renowned Rapid Fire session and the Congress Dinner held at the Hall, Worcester College.
+Individually the congress retains many traditions from its formation in 1909, including the renowned Rapid Fire session and the Congress Dinner.

 |Concessions for retired members||Half rates|

 Contact Gill Wood of gmProjects at: